metaplex-foundation/developer-hub/src/pages/mpl-hybrid/faq.md

 Not quite.
 MPL-404 is not a token standard, it’s a “meta” standard for hybrid assets facilitated by a dynamic swap program.
 To put it another way, it’s the bridge between a sets of fungible and non-fungible tokens.

-## Which types of assets does MPL-404 support?
+## Which types of assets does MPL-Hybrid support?

-Currently MPL-404 only supports Metaplex Core NFT assets and token metadata fungible assets.
-We are working to support other token standards including pNFTs & Token-2022.
+Currently the MPL-Hybrid program only supports Metaplex Core NFT assets and SPL Token fungible assets.
+We are working to support other token standards including pNFTs & Token Extensions.

 ## How can I provide liquidity to my token?

 Providing liquidity is a complex topic beyond the scope of MPL-404.
 The token escrow is different than a liquidity pool.
 To learn more about setting up a liquidity pool for your project, please visit Raydium, Orca, Meteora.

 ## How is MPL-404 different from ERC-404?